 12. Recognize and reward good work

-Employees will have the opportunity to give their supervisors anonymous feedback regarding these leadership behaviors twice a year via Leadership Pulse Checks.
+Employees will have the opportunity to give their supervisors anonymous feedback regarding these leadership behaviors quarterly via Leadership Pulse Checks.
 This provides supervisors with valuable information on their leadership strengths and opportunities for growth.

 IV.
 HOW WE RECOGNIZE